hellt/netdevops.me/blog/subscribe.md

 ## Email

 What is more reliable than email?
 Probably, nothing.
-You can get notifications in your mailbox by piggy-backing on the RSS feed using on of those RSS-to-Email services.
+You can get notifications in your mailbox by piggy-backing on the RSS feed using one of those RSS-to-Email services.

 I personally use a free [blogtrottr](https://blogtrottr.com/) service, but if it doesn't suit you, there are other options like feedrabbit and IFTT.